<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 1. Freemium Pricing

 Here, SaaS companies offer a free service along with other paid plan upgrades.
-The free version is often entry-level, with basic but crucial features, and is a part of a tiered model.
+The free version is often entry-level, with basic but crucial features, and is part of a tiered model.

 These features are however limited, and your customers would have to upgrade to a paid plan to access more advanced features.

-Freemium Pricing
+Slack Pricing

 Image via Slack

 B2B SaaS companies like Slack have had success with this type of pricing model.
+The free plan attracts and captures leads, who may then convert to customers if they like the product.

 2. Flat-Rate Pricing